jinsung-kim/jinsung-kim.github.io/about.md

 I try to only review books that I have completed or have at least read more than half of - which is the reason the ratings skew towards higher scores.

 ### Particular topics I enjoy
 Certain categories of art, biographies, philosophy.
-Books that challenge the rationale of humans and make me rethink about my life.
+Books that challenge the rationale of human behavior.
+Generally, I just love books that stick with me after reading them.
 If you want to recommend me a book, send me a direct message [@codejin_](https://instagram.com/codejin_/) on Instagram.

 ### Favorites?